Sluggernot/tomcryptogram/PowersOfFive/PowersOfFive.md

 ## Claude improvements to make
-   [X] Add memoization/caching for fifth power calculations [ ] Fix inefficient search bounds in findAnAlternativeWay inner loop [ ] Improve breaking condition to break when aVal > target [ ] Unify overlapping search spaces in searchMeeting and findAnAlternativeWay [ ] Add modular arithmetic optimization to eliminate impossible candidates
+   [X] Add memoization/caching for fifth power calculations [X] Fix inefficient search bounds in findAnAlternativeWay inner loop - Ended up being incorrect (slower) [X] Improve breaking condition to break when aVal > target [X] Unify overlapping search spaces in searchMeeting and findAnAlternativeWay

+## Performance notes
+   I suspected that the lookup into the hashmap would be a bottleneck, vs returning x*x*x*x*x.
+   With hashmap - 10,000 to 11,000 - 9m38s
+   Without hashmap - 10,000 to 11,000 - 9m46s
+   Extremely close.
+   There are still possibly memory constraints like we ran into for square of squares but we can easily go back to the old implementation if ever needed.